John Rey Tiangco

-John Reynald Marcelo Tiangco (born November 21, 1972) is a Filipino politician who has served as mayor of Navotas since 2022, having previously held the position from 2010 to 2019.
+John Reynald Marcelo Tiangco (born November 21, 1972) is a Filipino politician and sports administrator who has served as mayor of Navotas since 2022, having previously held the position from 2010 to 2019.
 A member of the local Partido Navoteño, Tiangco served as the representative for the lone district of Navotas prior to his return to the city's mayoralty, preceding and succeeding his brother Toby.

+He is also the secretary-general of the Philippine Tennis Association.